 Beyond the considering what you have purchased finished from a show, online dealer or miniature shop, I use the following as my guide:

-Next I look at my finished product – either in my mind’s eye or after I make my proto-type.
+- Next I look at my finished product – either in my mind’s eye or after I make my proto-type.
 I ask myself if I saw this on the internet (or at a show) would I pay $5 for it?
 If the answer is no, then either I need to refine it or add to it.
 Generally, this is where I add to it.
-I think well if I make this, plus this it isn’t but it I add one other thing it is.
-This where the value of the three together may make them worth more than if each given seperately.
+I think well if I make this, plus this, it isn’t, but it I add one other thing then it is.
+This is where the value of the three together may make them worth more than if each given separately.

 Use materials that are in scale